Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 10. Configure your monitoring platform as appropriate
     - A list of valid OIDs this sensor will respond to can be found [here](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/OIDINFO.md)
     - Paessler (PRTG) produce a great freely-downloadable SNMP tester for Windows, available [here](https://www.paessler.com/tools/snmptester)

+## Other Info
+- For those interested in the I/O configuration of the M5Stack PoESP32 device, port info is [here](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/PORTINFO.md)